lacasse4/slmx4respiration/README.md

 ## slmx4respiration

-This repo holds few Python3 programs that interacts with the Vernier Respiration Belt sensor (GDX-RB).
+This repo holds few Python3 programs that interacts with the SLMX4 radar sensor from SensorLogic.
-The main objective was to create a simple program that extract respiration frequency in breath per minute (bpm) from a Vernier GDX-RB sensor and transmit this information to MaxMSP.
-This program was written in Python3 and is named 'vernier_to_max.py'.
-The other programs contained in this repo were used as tests.
+The main objective was to create a program that extracts respiration frequency in breath per minute (bpm) and transmits it to MaxMSP.

-vernier_to_max.py uses 2 external modules:
-  1- the GDX library which allows communication the GDX-RB sensor.
-     This library was provided by Vernier.
-  2- the OSC library which allows communication with MaxMSP

-Installation
+The program 'slmx4_to_max.py' interefaces with the SLMX4 sensor and transmits data to Max via OSC (i.e. updreceive).
+The program 'start_slmx4.py' was written to integrate 'slmx4_to_max.py' nicely to Max.
+It's a upd server.
+Once started, it waits for incomming OSC messages with the form '/address <ip_address>' where <ip_address> is the ip address of the machine hosting Max.
+Once the ip address is received, the program 'slmx4_to_max.py is launched.

+# Installation:
 Prior to running this program, some python module must be installed.
-  On macOS, open a terminal and execute the following commands
+Open a terminal and execute the following commands:

+  $ pip3 install pyserial
-  $ pip3 install godirect
+  $ pip3 install protobuf
   $ pip3 install python-osc

-  Also, the running directory must contain the gdx/ directory provided by Vernier.

-To run the program
+This has been tested on Linux (Raspberry Pi 32 bits) and macOS (Monterey).
+Note that the python files povided by SensorLogic where modified (i.e. slmx4_health_wrapper.py, slmx4_health_debug.py).

+# Setup:
+The target system is comprised of a Mac running MaxMSP and a Raspeberry Pi 4B connected to the SLMX4 sensor via USB.
+The two computers must be on the same local area network (LAN).

+In Max, send the message '/address <ip_address>' with a 'updsend 224.0.0.1 7400' object. <ip_address> must be replace with the ip address of the Mac runnning Max.
+The updsend object must be 'updsend 224.0.0.1 7400'.
+Also in Max, create a 'udpreceive 7401' object and link its output to an empty message (top right input).
+On the Raspberry Pi, open a terminal and start the slmx4 sensor with the following command:

+  $ cd slmx4respiration
-  $ python3 vernier_to_max.py
+  $ python3 start_slmx4.py

-To receive data in MaxMSP

-    - create a "udpreceive 7400" object
-    - link its output to a message's input
+The click on the '/address <ip_address>' message.
+The empty message will show data from the SLMX4 sensor.